ANIM = gif (▶∞) & mp4 (▶1)

 A badly edited version of the image marked † appeared in What Are You Looking At?, Carlton, 2005, and Fantastic Optical Illusions, Carlton, 2006.
 This pattern shows effects of the Hermann Grid.

-The † image has also been used without my permission for the design of an LED lamp, as shown in the videos.
+The † image above has also been used without my permission for the design of an LED lamp, as shown in the videos.

 Creating an inner polyhedron from the polygonal mid-points leads to an infinite zoom alternating between pairs: Cube/Octahedron, Dodecahedron/Icosahedron, Tetrahedron/Tetrahedron.